bradfrost/atomic-design/chapter-5.md

 {% include figure.html src="../images/content/trash-can.jpg" caption="" %}

 There's a very real risk that a pattern library will be thrown in the trashcan right alongside all the PSDs, PDFs and other artifacts of the design process.
-Despite everyone's best intentions, all that time and effort that went into into making a thoughtful design system and pattern library can go straight down the drain.
+Despite everyone's best intentions, all the time and effort that went into making a thoughtful design system and pattern library can go straight down the drain.

 How can that be?

 > A style guide is an artifact of design process.
 A design system is a living, funded product with a roadmap & backlog, serving an ecosystem. <cite>[Nathan Curtis](https://twitter.com/nathanacurtis/status/656829204235972608)</cite>

-**An artifact is something you'd find in an archaeological dig or a museum, whereas a system is a living, breathing entity**.
-A pattern library can provide helpful documentation and serve as a helpful resource, but the simple existence of a pattern library doesn't guarantee long-term success for the underlying design system.
+**An artifact is something you'd find on an archaeological dig or in a museum, whereas a system is a living, breathing entity.** A pattern library can provide helpful documentation and serve as a helpful resource, but the simple existence of a pattern library doesn't guarantee long-term success for the underlying design system.
 A design system needs ongoing maintenance, support, and tender loving care for it to truly thrive.

 ## Changing minds, once again
 We've already discussed the importance of resetting everyone's expectations in order to establish a more collaborative, pattern-driven workflow.
 In order to save our design systems from the trash can and craft lasting design systems instead, we must once again fundamentally rewire people's brains.